CodeSigils/webpack4-react16-setup/README.md

    * https://webpack.js.org/configuration/dev-server/
    */
   devServer: {
-    // contentBase: path.join(__dirname, 'dist'),
     /**
-     * Use historyApiFallback to redirect not found requests
-     * to index.html file so we can use react-router instead
+     * Use historyApiFallback to redirect not found requests to index.html file
-     * of the build in express server.
+     * so we can use react-router instead of the build in express server.
+     * It is a good practice to define 'publicPath' here and also in 'output'
+     * section (6.)
      */
-    historyApiFallback: true,
+    historyApiFallback: {
+      index: [`${outDir}/index`],
+    },
-    contentBase: '/',
+    contentBase: PATHS.serve,
+    watchContentBase: true,
+    publicPath: `/${outDir}/`,
+    port: PATHS.servePort,
     compress: true,
-    publicPath: '/',
-    port: 8899,
+    progress: true,
     open: true,
     inline: true,
     hot: true,